shiftkey/brendanforster.com/content/notes/building-github-action-make-myself-redundant.md

 I changed the workflow file to run once every 24 hours:

 ```
-workflow "Daily Work" {
+on:
+  schedule:
-  on = "schedule(0 18 * * *)"
+  - cron: 0 18 * * 0
-  resolves = ["Cleanup archived projects"]
-}

-action "Cleanup archived projects" {
-  uses = "./.github/actions/cleanup-archived-projects"
-  secrets = ["GITHUB_TOKEN"]
-}
+name: Project Cleanup
+jobs:
+  cleanupArchivedProjects:
+    name: Cleanup archived projects
+    runs-on: ubuntu-latest
+    steps:
+    - uses: actions/checkout@master
+    - name: Cleanup archived projects
+      uses: ./.github/actions/cleanup-archived-projects
+      env:
+        GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This action runs at 18:00 UTC every day, which should be sufficent to stay on top of any stale projects.
-I'll probably scale it back later to weekly.
+This action runs at 18:00 UTC once a week, which should be sufficent to stay on top of any stale projects.

 ## Is it done?